— Syrinq —

 • motivational and helpful when others need it

-• knows how to survive on her own
+• knows how to survive on their own

 • explores and discovers new things